The Evolution of CAIRS

 All Femto-CAIRS represents an approach in corneal treatment that combines the use of human corneal tissue with laser technology, aimed at addressing corneal irregularities with a focus on both safety and customization to each patient’s cornea.

-The beauty of All Femto-CAIRS is that it adds additional tissue to the thin keratoconus cornea.
+The beauty of All Femto-CAIRS is that it adds additional tissue to the thin keratoconus cornea (additive surgery).
 In a next step, the cornea and the patient’s vision can be further improved with other treatments, such as ELZA-PACE and/or wavefront-guided PRK.

 The price of Femto-CAIRS depends on several factors, including the individual staging of the patient’s disease and whether one or two ring segments are necessary.